Systems Biology of Growth & Form

 At the Lobo Lab we reverse engineer the mechanisms regulating biological growth and form with an integrated systems approach.
 We focus on understanding, controlling, and designing the dynamic regulation and signaling that control how organisms grow, metabolize their components, and coordinate the formation of patterns and shapes.
 We closely integrate new computational methods, mathematical models, and bioinformatics approaches with molecular assays at the bench.
 We seek a mechanistic understanding of development and regeneration, find therapies for cancer and other diseases, and streamline the application of systems and synthetic biology.

-- Dhrithi Saamak joins the lab as an undergraduate research assistant.
-Welcome Dhrithi!
+- Laura Lannon joins the lab as a graduate research assistant.
+Welcome Laura!

 We build quantitative mathematical models to understand, analyze, and predict the behavior of biological systems.